Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Introduction

 \section{Introduction}

 Rapid urban population growth in the past few decades has made understanding and predicting pedestrian traffic an increasing challenge in major city centers across the world with overcrowded footpaths.
 The growing interest in improving walkability and the need for more comprehensive appraisal of walking infrastructure in cities require reasonably accurate estimates of pedestrian traffic volumes.
-However, the modeling methodologies and tools to estimate foot traffic have been an overlooked area of research in the literature.
-No study explicitly extends the traffic assignment problem to pedestrian networks in the urban context taking into account the walking route choice and microscopic behaviour of pedestrian crowds such as self-organization and formation of lanes.
+However, the modeling methodologies and tools to estimate foot traffic have been an overlooked area of research in the literature. {To the best of our knowledge, no study has explicitly extended the traffic assignment problem to pedestrian networks in the urban context taking into account the walking route choice and microscopic behaviour of pedestrian crowds such as self-organization and formation of lanes.}

 The traffic assignment problem (TAP) has been subject to intense research since the 1950's building upon seminal studies of \citet{wardrop1952road}, \citet{beckmann1956studies}, and \citet{smith1984stability}.
 However, almost all studies on TAP have focused on car traffic in which vehicle flow on a link is associated with travel time on the same link known as the link performance function or volume-delay function (VDF) \citep{bureau1964traffic}.
 A common assumption in the TAP is that the link performance functions are independent of each other, making the travel time on a given link depend only on the flow through that link and not on the flow through any other link in the network.
 Link flows interaction was first introduced in the TAP for heavy traffic on two-way streets, signalized intersections, merging sections, left-turning movements in unsignalized intersections, and multi-modal traffic using a pairwise symmetric link interaction function \citep{Sheffi1985, abdulaal1979methods, dafermos1971extended, chevallier2007macroscopic}. \citet{beckmann1956studies} showed that the TAP has a unique User Equilibrium (UE) solution if the link travel time function is strictly monotonic with respect to its link traffic flow.
 For the UE solution to remain unique when link flow interactions exist, the flow in the main direction must affect travel time more than the flow in the counter direction \citep{Sheffi1985}.